CS279-2017/VU-Marketplace/README.md

 -or sends error

 5. make_listing_response
--tells client that they've successfully made a listing (i.e doesn't send error)
+    - tells client that they've successfully made a listing (i.e doesn't send error)
         * also emits an event to all active_users that tells them a new listing has been added
     - or sends an error
 6. remove_listing_response
     1. tells client that they've succesfully made a listing (i.e no error) *emits an event to all active_users telling them which listing has been removed